Jerry-Master/polygons/README.md

 * **open_point**: Opens the files of the tests of the class Point.
 Only valid for visual Studio Code.
 * **open_conv**: Opens the files of the tests of the class ConvexPolygon.
 Only valid for visual Studio Code.
 * **open**: Opens the files of the tests of the Polygon_Calculator.
 Only valid for visual Studio Code.
-* **clean**: Removes all the .o, .exe, and .out files.
+* **clean**: Removes all the `.o`, `.exe`, and `.out` files.
 ***
 ## 7. Additional notes and Clarifications
 ### Why the clockwise() method seems counterclockwise?
 Because this is the way things should be.
 Having our clocks move in the negative sense of rotation while the times moves forward is absurd.
 But, the occidental culture is built upon history, not science and math.
 That is why you think my function clockwise has the wrong name.
 To support that this view is not unique, follow this [link](https://www.bbc.com/mundo/noticias/2014/06/140625_bolivia_nuevo_reloj_izquierda_men).
-### Asymptotical notation
+### Notation in the algorithm explanation
 The name of the variables is asigned following this rule:

  `n` is associated to the number of vertices of the first polygon, and `m` to the second.

+LL: lower left
+ LR: lower right
+ UR: upper right
+ UL: upper left
 ### Proofs of correctness
-It won't provided any proof of the correctness of any algorithm although one of them is not obviously correct.
+It isn't provided any proof of the correctness of any algorithm although they are not obviously correct.
 If you don`t believe it, try some difficult cases, but keep in mind the ones that are provided are quite general and difficult.
 ### Text format
-The function `load`, only accepts .txt, .inp, or .dat files, but it can be modified to accept any kind of file.
+The function `load`, only accepts `.txt`, `.inp`, or `.dat` files, but it can be modified to accept any kind of file.
 ### Tips for reading the Code
 Start from the bottom.
 The code is written in a way that explains himself(almost).

 When reading an algorithm, first read the comments and then check the program does what it says.

-Remember this notation: T stand for polygons or vectors of points; P, Q and other uppercase letters stand for points.
+Remember this notation: T stands for polygons or vectors of points; P, Q and other uppercase letters stand for points.

 The static functions are placed immediately above of where they are used.
 Or if they are used by many other functions they are at the top.

 Min/Max functions are copy-paste of the first one, so there is no need to read in detail each of one.
-Disgracefully, there are many function along the code that exhibits this feature, but couldn't do better because although they are very similar, I didn't find a way to encapsulate them even more.
+Disgracefully, there are many function along the code that exhibits this feature, but I couldn't do better because although they are very similar, I didn't find a way to encapsulate them even more.